angular-app/Samples/README.md

 There is a basic grunt file that can run all the unit tests.

-You need to install the grunt command line globally:
+You need to install the grunt CLI and testacular globally:

 ```
-npm -g install grunt-cli
+npm -g install grunt-cli testacular
 ```

-and grunt itself locally (using the values in the package.json):
+You also need the grunt library locally (using the values in the package.json):

 ```
 npm install grunt
 ```

-Run the test task on grunt to execute all the samples' tests.
+Run grunt to check for jslint errors, generate HTML2JS templates and execute all the samples' tests.

 ```
-grunt.cmd test
+grunt.cmd
 ```